a-r-d/a-r-d.github.io/_posts/2020-05-27-our-broken-economy.markdown

 While they might be able to stave off deflation, [it's unknown if they can create enough inflation](https://www.forbes.com/sites/johnmauldin/2020/04/16/bending-the-inflation-curve/#28f4b2d08c77) to reduce nominal debt loads.
 If inflation occurs in asset prices and wages, this effectively reduces debt loads on households.

 Here is an example - if you have 10% inflation, in theory your paycheck would grow 10% to keep pace, you house would become 10% more valuable, but your mortgage would still be the same fixed amount.
 Effectively, your debt would have been reduced 10% relative to everything else.
 Do this every year for 5 years and the problem is minimized.
 Although, [you might have other problems if you do this](https://www.washingtonpost.com/politics/2019/12/12/paul-volcker-won-his-fight-inflation-battle-regulate-big-finance-is-ongoing/).
+Among other things it would destroy the returns of bond holders which is how many many retirees fund their retirements.

 So it's likely that [central banks keep interest rates at zero](https://markets.businessinsider.com/news/stocks/federal-reserve-interest-rates-holds-near-zero-through-2022-fomc-2020-6-1029298397), do more quantitative easing, and governments do more stimulus and deficit spending.

 But it's very unclear what will happen as a result of all of this.
+We did the same thing post 2008 and [saw little CPI inflation](https://fred.stlouisfed.org/series/FPCPITOTLZGUSA), but [asset prices sure did skyrocket](https://fred.stlouisfed.org/series/CSUSHPINSA).
+What will happen this time in the midst of both supply and demand shocks and an economy that is much more indebted and much less healthy overall?

 ## Uncharted territory

-If it seems like rent is too expensive, and real estate is too expensive, and stocks are too expensive, and college is too expensive, and everything and everyone is a bit crazy right now... well I think it might be true.
+If it seems like rent is too expensive, and real estate is too expensive, and stocks are too expensive, and college is too expensive, and everything and everyone is a bit crazy right now... well I think it might be a bit true.

 What do you do when everyone has borrowed as much as they can and interest rates are already at zero?
+[Well, we might have a solvency crisis rather than a liquidity crisis](https://www.wsj.com/articles/is-this-a-liquidity-crisis-or-a-solvency-crisis-it-matters-to-fed-11588239001).
+How do you solve that?
 Bailouts for everyone?
 Debt Jubilee?
 Mass money printing and inflation?

 I don't think anybody knows where we are headed as a society now, or as a civilization, but I think it's important to think about the situation we are in right now.